-Ingredients for Raspberry Frosting
+- Steps for Homemade Raspberry Cream Cheese Frosting

 Many of main ingredients for this raspberry cream cheese are common ones you'd find in American buttercream.
 However, the tanginess of some cream cheese gives this frosting a different flavor and slightly softer texture.
 It is less stiff than a traditional buttercream.